 - HMRC will pay employers 80% of a furloughed worker’s pay up to a cap of £2,500 per month.
-The government have recently announced (12 May) that a portion of this 80% will now need to come from your employer.
-We will post more details on this once they are announced.

 - The scheme applies to employees who were on the payroll as of 28 February 2020 and not receiving Statutory Sick Pay then.

 - Employers can include any regular payments they are obliged to pay their employees.
 However, discretionary bonuses (including tips), commissions, and non-monetary benefits should not be included.

 Do founders/executive staff and directors qualify as employees under the scheme?

 - Yes.
 But remember, who will run the business if everyone is stood down?

 - It’s important to the survival of the business that you identify who to furlough – only place on furlough leave those who are not key staff, those who you can survive without for the next few months.

 Do I still need to make pension contributions for employees who have been stood down?

 - If on furlough leave, HMRC will cover this under the CJR Scheme until 1 August.